sitamgithub-MSIT/modernbert-litserve/README.md

 ## Usage

 The project can be used to serve the ModernBERT model using LitServe.
-Here the model is used for fill-mask task where the model predicts the masked word in the sentence.
-Other than that, the model can be used for various NLP downstream tasks after fine-tuning.
+Here, the model is used for the fill-mask task, where it predicts the masked word in the sentence.
+After fine-tuning, the model can also be used for various NLP downstream tasks.

 ## Contributing